felipe-softwaredev/help_desk/README.md

 The frontend interacts with the backend server through the wrapper class API located in client/src/helpers/api.js

-Rename the second .env-example file located in the client directory to.env and define the base application URL to the variable REACT_APP_API_URL
+Rename the second .env-example file located in the client directory to .env and define the base application URL to the variable REACT_APP_API_URL

 ### Setting it live locally